haruki7049/bevy_keymapper/README.md

 This repository is still WIP.

-A key mapper library for Bevy engine.
+A key mapper library for the Bevy engine that allows for dynamic binding of keyboard inputs to systems.